 Be sure that you are familiar with using resin before jumping right into this dried flower resin tutorial.
 Especially since you are going to be using a one of a kind item like an important flower.
 You only have one chance to get this right!
 Also before you use your important flower and cast it into the resin, try a test flower first.
 There are many reactions that can happen like the color bleeding or even the flowers turning brown so be sure to test, test, test before casting your memory flowers.

-4. Arrange your flower before pouring the resin on top.
-Once you have a perfect position you can tack it down with a tiny bit of hot glue to keep the arrangement in place while you are pouring the resin on top.
+Once you have a perfect position for your dried inclusion, you can tack it down with a tiny bit of hot glue to keep the arrangement in place while you are pouring the resin on top.

 As you are stirring, be sure to scrape the sides and bottom while trying not to stir in too many bubbles.
 When working with resin it's very important to stir it thoroughly according to the directions of the manufacturer, which on this ArtResin brand is 3 minutes.